jamesmcclain/DockerCoreHelper/README.md

 ## Enable ##

-Enable the helper on the host so that it can delegate to the helper in the container (e.g. `echo '|/opt/bin/docker_core_helper %P %u %g /opt/bin/uploader.sh s3://my-bucket-for-cores/ %P %u %g'`).
+Enable the helper on the host so that it can delegate to the helper in the container (e.g. `echo '|/opt/bin/docker_core_helper %P %u %g /opt/bin/uploader.sh s3://my-bucket-for-cores/ %P %u %g' | sudo tee /proc/sys/kernel/core_pattern`).

 If no helper program is found, the default behavior is for no action to be taken.
 If the environment variable `DOCKERCOREHELPER_FALLBACK_CORE` is defined, then a core file will be generated with a pattern equivalent to `/tmp/core.%P.%u.%g` (with `%P`, `%u`, and `%g` as defined in the `core(5)` manpage).